When will the reforms commence?

 Are there any restrictions on use of land that is declared an Area of Outstanding Biodiversity Value (AOBV)?

-AOBV are excluded from the land management framework set out in the Local Land Services Amendment Bill.
+AOBV are excluded from the land management framework set out in the Local Land Services Amendment Act 2016.
 This means clearing under the codes is not permitted in an area of outstanding biodiversity value.

 Private Land Conservation

 Why is it important to protect biodiversity on private land?